 Create your domain by either incorporating the name of your business, the name of your product or make it a hybrid of your name and your location but don’t let it get too long.
 Remember, it has to fit on a business card and work with your email!

 If you’re registering a domain yourself, be sure to register your domain with a popular company such as Bluehost or HostGator.
-You shouldn’t be paying more than $19 a year for a .com domain.
 And look for private registration options if you want to keep your info off the web.
 If you’re using the Constant Contact Website Builder, you also have the option to purchase a domain directly in the Builder tool.

 TIP: Always make sure you own your domain.
 Don’t let anyone else register it on your behalf!